NetaZuckerman/covid19/README.md

 #### -t|--threads <int> (optional)
 number of threads for each sample. default: 32. \
- `bash pipeline.sh  -r path/to/ref.fa -i path/to/fastq/location -o path/for/output/reports -threads 32 `
+ `bash pipeline.sh  -r path/to/ref.fa -i path/to/fastq/location -o path/for/output/reports --threads 32 `

 ### If you are still confused, here are some examples